-V. RELATED WORK
+6 RELATED WORK

-In order to address the fragmentation problem, existing schemes mainly propose to leverage rewriting-based solutions to rewrite the duplicate fragmented chunks to mitigate the decrease of the restore performance, which is actually a trade-off between deduplication ratio and restore performance.
+In order to address the fragmentation problem, existing schemes mainly propose rewriting-based solutions to rewrite the duplicate fragmented chunks to mitigate the decrease of the restore performance, which is actually a trade-off between deduplication ratio and restore performance.

-In the primary storage deduplication, iDedup [18] deduplicates a sequence of chunks whose physical addresses are also sequential exceeding a minimum length threshold.
-POD [33] identifies capacity-insensitive and performance-sensitive small duplicate writes and files to further improve restore performance.
+In the primary storage deduplication, iDedup [14] deduplicates a sequence of chunks whose physical addresses are also sequential exceeding a minimum length threshold.
+POD [31] identifies capacity-insensitive and performance-sensitive small duplicate writes and files to improve restore performance.
 Unlike them, SMR aims to improve restore performance in deduplication-based backup storage systems.

-Nam et al. [15], [16] selectively deduplicate chunks with the proposed quantitative metric called chunk fragmentation level (CFL) for backup workloads.
+Nam et al. [11], [12] selectively deduplicate chunks with the proposed quantitative metric called chunk fragmentation level (CFL) for backup workloads.
 This scheme becomes inefficient to deduplicate chunks that are not included in the sequence like former backups.
 The backup and restore units in SMR are segments.
 Due to overlooking the order of chunks in a segment, the chunks which are not in the sequence like former backups can still be deduplicated.

-Context-Based Rewriting(CBR) [34] rewrites fragmented chunks by judging the degree of the difference between stream and disk contexts.
+Context-Based Rewriting(CBR) [32] rewrites fragmented chunks by judging the difference between stream and disk contexts.
 It limits the entire amount of deduplication loss to a small value, which overlooks the unbounded fragmentation and decreases restore speeds.
-Capping [11] selectively deduplicates chunks referring to top T containers ordered by the number of referenced chunks in containers, and rewrites the remaining duplicate chunks to improve restore speed.
-NED [12] selectively rewrites fragmented chunks if the reference ratio of the referred storage is lower than a threshold.
+Capping [7] selectively deduplicates chunks referring to top T containers ordered by the number of referenced chunks in containers, and rewrites the remaining duplicate chunks.
+NED [8] selectively rewrites fragmented chunks if the reference ratio of the referred storage is lower than a threshold.
 In fact, CBR, Capping and NED determine the fragmented chunks in the write buffer using their fragmentation metric.
 CBR aims to guarantee the deduplication ratio to exceed a limit with the cost of deduplicating some fragmented chunks.
 SMR mainly aims to gain better restore performance.
 Capping and NED share the similar design goal with SMR, but they overlook the redundancy among containers.
-Hence, redundant chunks in different containers are all counted in the utilization for each container.
-But one chunk can deduplicate and restore all chunks with identical contexts, and other redundant chunk copies are unreferenced.
+Hence, redundant chunks in different containers are counted in the utilization of containers.
+But one chunk can deduplicate and restore all identical chunks, and other redundant chunk copies are unreferenced.
 SMR considers the redundancy among containers and eliminates redundant copies counted in the utilization for containers.
-As shown in Section IV-C, compared with Capping and NED, SMR achieves better restore performance and higher deduplication ratio.
-Moreover, HAR [9] classifies fragmentation into two categories: sparse and out-of-order containers.
-It exploits historical information of backup versions to identify sparse containers and rewrites chunks in sparse containers to improve data locality.
+As shown in Section 5.3, compared with Capping and NED, SMR achieves better restore performance and higher deduplication ratio.
+Moreover, HAR [5] exploits historical information of backup versions to identify sparse containers and rewrites chunks in sparse containers to improve data locality.
 In fact, HAR is orthogonal with SMR.
 HAR rewrites the chunks in the sparse containers which can offer less referenced chunks for multiple consecutive backups.
 SMR rewrites chunks in each backup phase mainly to ensure high restore performance for the current backup.
 Chunks which are not rewritten in HAR are further examined by SMR.